 Understanding your role

 Students with ADD or ADHD have trouble with executive functioning.
 They are every bit as capable and intelligent as other students, but they have trouble planning ahead, seeing consequences, organizing, controlling impulses and completing the task at hand.
-This means you have to work with your in-home tutor and your teacher to provide guidance and take over these executive functions until your student learns the skills to be independent.
+This means you have to work with your in-home and online tutor and your teacher to provide guidance and take over these executive functions until your student learns the skills to be independent.

 While they want to sit quietly in class, follow instructions and complete tasks, they need to acquire the tools to do so.
 They are rarely purposefully disruptive, but it’s important to recognize that they can be and manage the impact they have on parents, siblings and class members.